ahawkins/hawkins.io/wip/2013-08-18-supercharged-serialization.md

 You can use the `FastArraySerializer` in place of the standard `ActiveModel::ArraySerializer`.
 I recommend you do some benchmarking to figure out its best use case.
-If your object load time is faster than a cache request then it doesn't make any sense to this.
-I saw significant gains in part of our application.
+If your object load time is faster than a cache request then it doesn't make any sense.
+I saw significant gains in parts of our application.
 Give it a go and see how it works for you.

 Now comes my favorite thing I've done in a long time.
 We tried to use